topongo/spotatui/README.md

 This will download and install the latest version automatically.

+> **Note for AUR users:** While you can update through your AUR helper (e.g., `yay -S spotatui`), it's not recommended as it will rebuild everything from source, which takes significantly longer than using `spotatui update --install`.

 ## Connecting to Spotify's API

 `spotatui` needs to connect to Spotify’s API in order to find music by